percona/k8spsmdb-docs/docs/monitor-kubernetes.md

       enabled: false
     ```

+    !!! note

+        The values above are taken from the `victoria-metrics-k8s-stack` version 0.17.5.
+The fields and default values may differ in newer releases of the `victoria-metrics-k8s-stack` helm chart.
+Please check them if you are using a different version of the `victoria-metrics-k8s-stack` helm chart.

 6. Install the Victoria Metrics Operator.
-The `vm-k8s` value in the following command is the Operator name.
+The `vm-k8s` value in the following command is the Release name.
+You can use a different name.
 Replace the `<namespace>` placeholder with your value.
 The Namespace must be the same as the Namespace for the Secret and ConfigMap.

     ```{.bash data-prompt="$" }
     $ helm install vm-k8s vm/victoria-metrics-k8s-stack  -f values.yaml -n <namespace>